ILF Scotland

 • Group 1 – ILF Scotland may be the only or majority funder.

-• Group 2 – Joint funding with HSCP / HSCT, who should be the majority funder.
+• Group 2 – Joint funding with Health and Social Care Partnerships (HSCPs) in Scotland or Health and Social Care Trusts (HSCTs) in Northern Ireland, who should be the majority funder.

-ILF Scotland funding is additional to the HSCP / HSCT responsibility and we expect recipients to use ILF Scotland funding to meet additional Independent Living outcomes.
+ILF Scotland funding is additional to HSCP / HSCT responsibility, and we expect recipients to use ILF Scotland funding to meet additional and complementary Independent Living outcomes.

 4. Support that ILF Scotland Funding Can Cover